 Are you a hammock dreamer or a garden dreamer?Click To Tweet Wait, you don’t know the difference?!
 Well … start by asking yourself these questions:

-Do you look at the world with curiosity, wonder, awe, and soak in the amazement of possibility?
+- Do you look at the world with curiosity, wonder, awe, and soak in the amazement of possibility?
 BUT THEN go on with your normal routine.
-If you ARE, you definitely need to click here

 Are you both?
 Are you neither?